Frequently Asked Questions

 If you’re looking to learn about the basics of the plan, you can find them outlined on the other pages of this site, including a summary of plan details and how it works, eligibility, how to join, governance, and more.

-This FAQ page provides a deeper look at some of the more common questions asked by physicians.
+This FAQ page provides a deeper look at some of the questions more commonly asked by physicians like you.

 You can start with the “Top 5” and then find other questions, grouped by topic below.
 Just click on a topic of interest to review related questions and answers.